thegymnasium/seemingly-seamless/slides-seamless-experience.md

 ---

-### Visual layer <!-- .element: class="hide" -->
+### Visual layer<!-- .element: class="hide" -->

 disable default CSS

 Notes:
 - Why?
   - updating styles in one place is much easier/faster than updating it in 8 different places.
-  - use eleventy's 2 minute build time vs 35-45 minutes on average for deploying open edx changes.
+  - use eleventy’s 2 minute build time vs 35-45 minutes on average for deploying open edx changes.

 Steps to achieving this: